Arizona Legislature

 At the remote Dade-Collier Training and Transportation Airport in the Florida Everglades, the first facility, known as "Alligator Alcatraz," opened its doors in July.
 The facility, which is projected to hold up to 5,000 detainees, is surrounded by swampland that is home to panthers, crocodiles, and alligators.
 It is projected that the temporary facility, which was set up in eight days using trailers and tents, will cost $450 million in its first year of operation.

-Indiana recently opened the "Speedway Slammer" at Miami Correctional Center in Bunker Hill, becoming the second state that is working with federal authorities.
+Indiana recently announced the soon to be opening "Speedway Slammer" at Miami Correctional Center in Bunker Hill, becoming the second state that is working with federal authorities.
 There are 1,000 beds available for Immigration and Customs Enforcement (ICE) custody at this institution.

 Kristi Noem emphasized that in order to increase operational efficiency for deportation transport, the planned facilities will be placed strategically close to airport landing strips.